HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 ZZ Plant

-The ZZ Plant or Zamioculcas zamiifolia is rapidly becoming the interior designers go-to plant.
+The ZZ Plant or Zamioculcas zamiifolia has become one of interior designers go-to plants.
 They have a modern look about them, are robust and easy-going with a high tolerance of different light intensities, including low light.

 Growth is normally sporadic at the best of times, with everything being quiet for months before a huge new shoot (or two) will rapidly burst into life over a matter of weeks.
 In low light conditions, growth is much less or even non-existent.
 Conditions like these aren't good for plants you want to grow and fill out a little bit, but otherwise, you can tuck it away in a dimly lit corner and it'll do you proud.